Approving the restorations, spirits are friendly presences supporting the living.

 The owners say it this way, “This spirit is a sort of guardian of a big block of time and its primary goal is to link the past, present and future.”

-Local people believe that one of the entities which stay here is the spirit of a man who fell down the stairs and broke his neck.
+Sudden, fatal accidents can cause hauntings because the victim wasn’t ready to pass on.
+Local people believe that one of the entities here is the spirit of a man who fell down the stairs and broke his neck.
 He is called Barney.

 The staff and the sensitive have felt a warm, friendly, supportive presence keeping them company as they carry out their duties.